scala/scala-lang/blog/_posts/2025-05-28-scala-days-2025-announcement.md

 **Weighing the pros and cons of Scala for your business**?
 Industry track (stage 2) is for you!
 This track is curated to highlight the real-world case studies and best practices from companies around the world.
 You’ll hear straight-up stories from teams who run Scala at scale—what saved them time, where they hit snags, and the real impact on performance and ROI.
 Whether you're bootstrapping a startup with an aim to scale fast,  a CTO evaluating tools, an architect planning a new project, or a maintainer of a large codebase, these talks will give you the practical insight you need.

 **Want to make your daily coding smoother**?
 Developer experience track (stage 3) offers an in-depth overview of the tooling innovation, language features and programming tips-and-tricks.
 Hear from your Scala peers all about the real-world techniques and insights or from tooling developers on how to help enhance your favorite tools and much more.
-This track is Ideal for anyone who wants to get more done in less time, or for those simply curious about what's new and cool :)
+This track is ideal for anyone who wants to get more done in less time, or for those simply curious about what's new and cool :)

 **Having fun with Scala at work and beyond**?
 Join the Creative and Mix track (stage 4) to explore further industry case studies, tooling talks, and let yourself be surprised by all the ways Scala can be fun beside coding for work.

 ## Beyond the program

-Complementing the conference, we begin the week with two-day hands-on  workshops and end the week on Friday with a major collocated event: Typelevel summit!
-Local community will have the opportunity to participate in [ScalaBridge](https://scaladays.org/blog/scalabridge-lausanne/) and we hope to announce more such events in the upcoming months, stay tuned!
+Complementing the conference, we begin the week with two-day hands-on workshops.
+Scala newcomers will have the opportunity to participate in [ScalaBridge](https://scaladays.org/blog/scalabridge-lausanne/) and we hope to announce more such events in the upcoming months, stay tuned!
+In the meantime, check out this fantastic community-organized **[Scala Train that runs from London and Paris to Lausanne](https://www.meetup.com/london-scala/events/307435835/)**.
+By travelling together, attendees can enjoy sustainable travel and make connections with each other before the conference begins.
+We hope you get inspired and organise your local community in this or another fun way!

 ### Workshops
 Scala Days 2025 features five [workshops](https://scaladays.org/workshops), covering beginner, intermediate, and expert levels, for Scala developers to keep learning and enhance their productivity.
 Workshops will take place on the 18th and 19th August, between 9 AM and 4-5 PM CEST (precise time and place will be communicated closer to the date).
 You can already purchase your ticket, and be aware that the places are limited: